 Attempted by a bunch of soldiers in Attack on Titan during the Battle of Trost.
-Commander Pyxis announces an insanely risky plan to halt the Titan advance, and a large number of soldiers simply give up and decide to leave, despite desertion being punishable by execution.
-Pyxis stops this by telling them that "Fighting the Titans is a terrifying thing.
+Commander Pixis announces an insanely risky plan to halt the Titan advance, and a large number of soldiers simply give up and decide to leave, despite desertion being punishable by execution.
+Pixis stops this by telling them that "Fighting the Titans is a terrifying thing.
 Some who have experienced it cannot continue.
 Therefore, those who wish to leave will not be punished.
 Go ahead and leave... if you are willing to allow your loved ones to witness the terror of the Titans."
 That stops the deserters in their tracks, and convinces them to fight.

 Helps Hellboy just crashed through the roof because his jetpack was out of gas.